nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 # Developer Guide
-The design documentation is in general for anyone who wants to understand the system architecture and design of PAC.
+The design documentation is in general for anyone who wants to understand the system architecture and design of Pac.
 The following groups are in particular the intended audience of the document.

 - PAC project managers
 - PAC developers
 - PAC software testers